 Minions also can get the Overlord gold and treasure, such as health, in battle.
 Simply deploy the minions and they will take what ever they find if useful to them such as a weapon, or gold for the Overlord.
 Minions do obtain their own weapons and armor that makes them stronger in battle.
 Over time upgrades are able to be bought for the minions that will make their attacks stronger and defense better.

 Overlord: Raising Hell was released as an expansion pack to the original game, Overlord, on the Xbox 360.
 It was later released on the PlayStation 3 as a full retail game that included the new expansion as well as the original content all on one Blu-ray disc.
 The expansion is also available for the PC version.

 Overlord: Raising Hell, in comparison to Overlord, contained many new additions to weapons and armor.
 Each of these new items still needed to be located, but once found could be forged at the Forge inside of the Overlord's Tower.
-To create the new weapons and armor, it needs a sacrifice of Minion life just like it was done in Overlord.
-The new weapons compared to the old weapons had actual power.
+Minions need to be sacrificed in order to create new weapons and armor that have special properties.
 For example, weapons could deal fire damage or deal shock attacks.
 New helms that increased life are also available.
 The new weapons were not limited to where they could be used.

 PC System Requirements